Jack de Belin: 2021

-Return to football

 With all remaining charges being dropped, de Belin signed a new four-year deal with St. George Illawarra.
 On 28 May the NRL confirmed it had registered de Belin's playing contract.

-After nearly 1000 days since his last competitive match, de Belin played for St. George Illawarra's NSW Cup side against Western Suburbs on 29 May 2021.
+After nearly 1,000 days since his last competitive match, de Belin played for St. George Illawarra's NSW Cup side against Western Suburbs on 29 May 2021.

-De Belin was named on 1 June 2021 to play his returning first grade match on 3 June 2021, which was a 52-24 victory over Brisbane at Kogarah Oval.
+De Belin was named on 1 June 2021 to play his returning first grade match on 3 June 2021, which was a 52–24 victory over Brisbane at Kogarah Oval.

-He played a total of 11 matches for St. George Illawarra in the 2021 NRL season as the club finished 11th on the table and missed out on the finals.
+He played a total of 11 matches for St. George Illawarra in the 2021 NRL season.

 De Belin played 24 games for St. George Illawarra in the 2022 NRL season as the club finished 10th on the table and missed the finals.

+In round 17 of the 2023 NRL season, de Belin made his 200th first grade appearance in St. George Illawarra's 48-18 loss against the New Zealand Warriors.

+2023

+He would play a total of 16 games for the club in the 2023 NRL season as they finished 16th on the table.

+2024

+In 2024, De Belin re-signed with St. George Illawarra until the end of the 2025 season.

+De Belin played 24 games for St. George Illawarra in the 2024 NRL season as the club finished 11th on the table.

+2025

+On 25 June 2025, it was announced in the media that De Belin had signed with the Parramatta Eels on a two-year contract commencing in 2026.
+De Belin had informed the St. George club of his intention to leave after failing to secure another deal with the team.
+On 15 July, the Parramatta club officially announced that they had signed De Belin on the two-year contract with the second year being in their favour for the 2027 season.
+In round 24 of the 2025 NRL season, De Belin played his 250th first grade game against New Zealand.
+De Belin's final game for the Red V came in round 27 of the 2025 NRL season against Penrith where St. George lost 40-20.